petsc/petsc/doc/docs/manual/mat.rst

 locally.
 Rather, one should organize the code in such a way that *most* values are generated locally.

-The routine ``MatCreateAIJCusparse()`` allows one to create GPU based matrices for NVIDIA systems.
+The routine ``MatCreateAIJCUSPARSE()`` allows one to create GPU based matrices for NVIDIA systems.
 ``MatCreateAIJKokkos()`` can create matrices for use with CPU, OpenMP, NVIDIA, AMD, or Intel based GPU systems.

 Limited-Memory Variable Metric (LMVM) Matrices